mikegleen/modes/doc/source/configuration.rst

 ------

    This document contains statements that affect the overall processing, not just a specific column.
-See the section above *Global-command Statements*.
-Some of the statements affect the entire process, like **delimiter:**.
+See the section above :ref:`global_command_statements`.
+   Some of the statements affect the entire process, like :ref:`delimiter`.
    Some of the statements affect the individual columns in the associated CSV file and may be overriden by the same named statement in individual documents.